Spico197/watchmen/README.md

 - v0.2.2: fix html package data, add multi-card example

 ## TODO
+- [ ] add schedule feature, so clients only have to request for a number and range of gpus, and the server will assign the gpu num to clients
 - [x] add reminders
 - [x] add webui html support
 - [x] add examples